chapmanb/cloudbiolinux/README.md

 6. When finished, use the [Amazon console][2] to create an AMI.
    Thereafter make it public so it can be used by others.

+## OpenStack

+[OpenStack][openstack] is a promising platform for Cloud computing.
+CloudBioLinux support for OpenStack is planned.

 ## VirtualBox with vagrant